-- Provide a short biography (50 words or less), an Artist photograph or organization logo in high resolution .jpg or .png format, suitable for print reproduction and a short description of the artist’s work (150 words or less).
-This information will also be used to create in-Library signage and to introduce the Artist at community engagement events, as well as for additional publicity opportunities
+- Provide a short bio (50 words or less), an artist photograph or organization logo in high resolution .jpg or .png format, suitable for print reproduction and a short description of the artist’s work (150 words or less).
+This information will also be used to create in-Library signage and to introduce the artist at community engagement events, as well as for additional publicity opportunities.

 - Provide a booklist for the Library’s website on a topic related to their artistic practice

-- Showcase their work, at the end of their residency.
+- Showcase their work, at the close of their residency.
 Visual or sound exhibitions may be displayed for a 1-3-month period

-- Sit on the Selection Committee to choose the 2023 Indigenous Artist in Residence in Winter 2022
+- Sit on the Selection Committee to choose the 2024 Indigenous Artist in Residence. (late December 2023 or early January 2024)

 - Artistic Practice narrative (500 words or fewer, PDF or video/audio submission):

-- An explanation of what you want to investigate during the residency and a description of the form/s the work that might be included in the final exhibition/performance
+- An explanation of what you want to investigate during the residency and a description of the form/s the work might take in the context of a final exhibition or performance.

-- Describe how your artistic practice is particularly suited to The Calgary Public Library’s values of inclusion, curiosity, reconciliation and collaboration
+- Describe how your artistic practice is particularly suited to The Calgary Public Library’s values of inclusion, curiosity, reconciliation and/or collaboration.

 - Artist statement/bio (250 or fewer)

-- List of possible technical and other needs (PDF) during the residency (smudging, projector, screen etc.)
+- List of possible technical and other needs (PDF) during the residency i.e.: smudging, projector and screen

-- Attach any combination of work samples to support your proposal.
-If uploading files, please include Artist's last name in the file name:
+- Attach any combination of work samples to sufficiently support your proposal.
+If uploading files, please include artists last name in the file name.